philou/philou.github.com/_posts/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence.markdown

 *   [Using Quality Views to Communicate Software Quality and Evolution](https://blog.colinbreck.com/using-quality-views-to-communicate-software-quality-and-evolution/)
 *   [Reflections on Using Quality Views](https://blog.colinbreck.com/reflections-on-using-quality-views/)

+If you prefer videos, you can also check his [QCon talk](https://www.infoq.com/presentations/quality-views-technical-debt/).

 We came up with a workshop involving the whole team, including Product Owner.
 Here is the skeleton:

 1. Developers collaboratively build a Quality View of their codebase.